 Disclaimer: We do not intend to claim that ALL professionals are charlatans or something like that - absolutely not!
 Our sole purpose is to avoid any inconvenience that may arise.
 And a thorough understanding of what needs fixing and how precisely it can be done can help significantly.

 2. Let's face it: You are not a professional, and there is a limit to the amount of information you can extract from Google regarding your problem.
 So despite the above, try not to overdo your "professional knowledge" demonstration.
 You will get caught up in your bullshit pretty quickly, certainly in front of a serious handyman.

 Do your homework and understand things as much as you can

-Our two cents are these ones: On the one hand, you must show some understanding in the area of repair needed, and thus, you will avoid unnecessary scams, and on the other hand, do not overdo it so that you don't embarrass yourself and do more harm than good.
+On the one hand, you must show some understanding.
+Thus, you will avoid unnecessary scams.
+On the other hand, please do not overdo it so that you don't embarrass yourself and do more harm than good.

-For further enrichment on this topic, read this article.
+For further enrichment on this topic, please read this article.

 And now for the last in our four "do's and don'ts" before hiring a Handyman list.